-Staff should make a complaint to Head of HR who can advise on how to proceed.
-Complaints will normally be progressed through the Disciplinary & Dismissal Policy.
+Staff should make the Head of HR aware of their concerns and the Head of HR can advise on how to proceed.
+Concerns which fall under this policy and relate to a Hartpury staff member, will normally be progressed through the Disciplinary & Dismissal Policy.
 The Safeguarding & Wellbeing Team will be notified by the HR Team if the complaint is against a student and will progress the complaint in accordance with Appendix 1 of this Policy.